 Chances are you already have one in your home, got one for Christmas, or ordered one for yourself.
 After all, Amazon seems to constantly have these things on sale.

 Being a huge tech fiend I was quick to set them up and upgrade my house to a slightly smart house with smart plugs and smart light bulbs.
-My living room and bedroom lights are now controlled by Alexa.
+My living room and bedroom controlled by Alexa.
 And, when my thermostat needed replaced I upgraded it to one that can also be controlled with Alexa – “Alexa set the temperature to 70 degrees.”

 I got a smart thermostat as well because my house is split-level and no two areas are ever the same temperature.
 I started with an Ecobee and recently switched to a Nest (which I’ve found gives me better control and has significantly lowered my utility bills).

 I eventually sold my house and moved into an RV, but I took Alexa with me, because there’s just so many ways we find her helpful.

 I set up Alexa to give me a daily briefing and one of the things she shares in that briefing is tips and tricks on what she can do.
 One of her updates was my first view into how she might be really helpful for those with chronic illness.Do you have an Alexa?
 What skills have you found invaluable?
 How are you using it to help make your life easier?
 Click To Tweet

 How can Alexa help those with chronic illness?

 If you take medications at certain times of the day you can ask Alexa to remind you to take your meds.
 Reminders can be set for a single time or daily.